Skip to Content

 Leafy Barrio Bellavista came into being when the ever-growing city of Santiago spilled across onto the northern banks of the Rio Mapocho, with charming, residential mansions and long, green avenues springing up to claim the neighborhood.

-2023 safety update: The US State Department has suggested “exercising increased caution” when visiting Santiago.
-This is due to an increase in muggings, assaults, and carjackings taking place in the city.
-Unlicensed taxi drivers are an increasing issue, too, particularly at the airport, so it’s recommended to always book through a registered provider (we recommend the reliable, English-speaking My Ride Chile).
-Previously safe tourist neighborhoods such as Bellavista and around the Plaza de Armas and the Central Market are becoming increasingly unsafe, and you’re best to visit them during the morning as things can take a turn later in the afternoon.
-It’s advised to take taxis (use Uber where possible or ask your accommodation to call a taxi; never hail a cab off the street) within these areas at nighttime.
+As always, unlicensed taxi drivers are an issue, too, particularly at the airport, so it’s recommended to always book through a registered provider (I recommend the reliable, English-speaking My Ride Chile).
+I would recommend taking taxis (use Uber where possible or ask your accommodation to call a taxi; never hail a cab off the street) at nighttime if traveling beyond safe tourist destinations.
+The Metro is safe – but closes around 11pm.
 Read more safety recommendations here.

 Many of these homes have since been converted into lavish boutique hotels and this barrio, along with nearby Lastarria, is home to one of the city’s broadest selections of restaurants and bars, making it a prime location in which to stay.